RaduCiucu/express-webserver/README.md

 # Express Webserver
 A Quick Express Webserver for Static Assets

-I use this webserver to kickstart orojects and protoypes invloving static assets
+I use this webserver to kickstart projects and protoypes invloving static assets
 ### Installation

 The [Node.js](https://nodejs.org/) Express framework to run.